sjswitzer/SchemeJS/README.md

-# Lisp in JavaScript
+# SchemeJS: Scheme in JavaScript

-This is very much a work in progress, but at this point it sorta works.
+This is very much a work in progress.